 You can also relax these constraints a little, by using >= and <=, or even a combination of those:

-You can make your life a little easier by creating your requirements file using pip’s freeze option.
-First, write your software and install all the requirements you need as you go with pip.
-Once you’re done, use the following command:
+Creating your requirements file using pip’s freeze option can make your life a little easier.
+First, write your software and install all the requirements you need as you go.
+Once you’re done and everything seems to work fine, use the following command:

 $ pip freeze > requirements.txt

 requirements.txt file with all the currently installed dependencies, including version numbers.
 Neat!
 You may choose to relax the versions a little, e.g. to allow for minor updates (bug fixes, security fixes) to a package.
 But remember that it’s a risk too: there’s always a chance of ending up with a project that doesn’t work as intended because one of the requirements changed the behavior of its API or something.

 Finally, to install all the dependencies listed in this file, use:

 $ pip install -r requirements.txt

 It’s an instruction that you’ll often see when reading the installation instructions for Python projects, and now you know exactly what it does and how it works!